-The focus of the business is the supply, installation, service and maintenance of air conditioning systems and commercial heating products.
+The focus of the Group is the supply, installation, service and maintenance of air conditioning systems and commercial heating products.

-Following a return to normal levels of turnover and profitability in 2019 this trend was originally expected to continue through 2020, with the first quarter's results being above forecast.
+a grad Following a return to normal levels of turnover and profitability in 2019 this trend was originally expected to continue through 2020, with the first guarter's results being above forecast.
 However, the outbreak of the COVID-19 pandemic towards the end of March caused a significant decrease in turnover in the second quarter of 2020.
-This resulted in performance for the year as a whole, whilst still being respectable under the exceptional circumstances, to fall below original expectations.
+This resulted in performance for the year as a whole, whilst still being respectable under the exceptional circumstances, to fall below original expectations. ing any case of which